Bundaberg South

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The median income among taxpayers in Bundaberg South was $43,989 and the average income stood at $54,357 according to ATO data aggregated by AreaSearch for financial year 2023.
-These figures compare to Rest of Qld's median income of $53,146 and average income of $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated current incomes as of September 2025 would be approximately $48,348 (median) and $59,744 (average).
-According to the 2021 Census, household, family and personal incomes in Bundaberg South fall between the 2nd and 11th percentiles nationally.
-The data shows that 29.2% of residents earn between $800 - 1,499 per week, differing from surrounding regions where earnings between $1,500 - 2,999 dominate at 31.7%.
-A significant portion of the community (40.5%) has incomes below $800 per week, indicating constrained household budgets.
-Housing affordability pressures are severe in Bundaberg South, with only 79.9% of income remaining after housing costs, ranking at the 3rd percentile nationally.
+The suburb of Bundaberg South had a lower than average income level nationally according to ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Bundaberg South was $43,989 and the average income stood at $54,357.
+These figures compared to Regional Qld's median of $53,146 and average of $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for Bundaberg South as of September 2025 would be approximately $48,348 (median) and $59,744 (average).
+According to the 2021 Census, household, family, and personal incomes in Bundaberg South fell between the 2nd and 11th percentiles nationally.
+The income band of $800 - 1,499 captured 29.2% of the community (1,068 individuals), differing from the surrounding region where the $1,500 - 2,999 band dominated with 31.7%.
+The prevalence of lower-income residents (40.5% under $800/week) indicated constrained household budgets across much of this suburb.
+Housing affordability pressures were severe, with only 79.9% of income remaining, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income